 “Many students have told me these stories changed their career paths or ignited a call to action,” Pons says.
 Brunson echoed this sentiment, highlighting the documentaries’ use in journalism courses to teach epistemology and firsthand storytelling.

-The CDL team’s 10 Suncoast Emmy nominations — spanning categories such as Direction, Editing, and Public Affairs — represent the highest recognition ever achieved by a UCF department.
+The CDL team’s 10 Suncoast Emmy nominations span across Beneath the Same Sky (four nominations) and two other video productions, in categories such as Direction, Editing and Public Affairs.
+They represent the highest number of Emmy nominations achieved by a UCF department.

 “This is unprecedented and speaks to the dedication and excellence of everyone involved,” Pons says.